fwiko/busty/README.md

 - `--wordlist` The wordlist to use
 - `--workers` Number of threads to use (default: CPU thread count)
 - `--status-codes` Comma-separated list of status codes to include in the scan (default: 200,301,302,303,307)
+- `--output` Specify whether or not results should be output to a CSV file (default: false)